casper-network/docs-archive/glossary/C.rst

 ^^^^
 Any `directed acyclic graph <D.html#directed-acyclic-graph>`_ allows for defining past and future *cones*, which are sets of all vertices that are reachable from a given vertex *B* by traversing arrows in only one direction.

 When looking at the `blockDAG <B.html#blockdag>`_, it is important to remember that edges are always directed towards the *past*: newer blocks point to older blocks.
 This explains why we avoid using words like *previous* or *ancestors* in the context of a blockDAG, as they may be misleading.
-To avoid the confusion, we use *future* and *past* as the keywords in this context.
+To avoid confusion, we use *future* and *past* as the keywords in this context.

 * **P-past cone of a block B** is a set of blocks X, such that there exists a P-Graph path from B to X: